 Bring Your Go-to Gear

-When it comes to surviving flights, I am not a gear guy.
-I can’t be bothered to lug around neck pillows, eye masks, earplugs, noise-canceling headphones, etc.—except on a long-haul flight.
-As I note above, your total carry-on haul should be limited, but you may want to consider some of these relatively small survival tools.
-Your body and brain will thank you for every small comfort you can provide, and the inconvenience of packing and carrying these around is dwarfed by the misery of 15 hours in flight with crying children, pilot announcements, engine noise and a major crick in your neck.
+In general, I am not a gear guy.
+I can’t be bothered to lug around neck pillows, sleep masks, earplugs, noise-canceling headphones, etc.—except on a long-haul flight.
+As I noted above, your total carry-on haul should be limited, but you may want to consider some of these in-flight essentials.
+Your body and brain will thank you for every small comfort you can provide, and the inconvenience of packing and carrying these around is dwarfed by the misery of 15 hours in flight with crying children, pilot announcements, engine noise, and a major crick in your neck.
 Gear up.

 Secure Your Stuff